SharePoint/sp-dev-docs/docs/sp-add-ins/localize-sharepoint-add-ins.md

 7. Save the file.

 8. Add another resource file to the feature as you did before, but select a particular language instead of **Invariant Language (Invariant Country)**.
 For example, you can choose **Spanish (Spain)**.
-A Resources.LL-CC.resx file (where  `LL` and `CC` are [Internet Engineering Task Force (IETF)-compliant](https://tools.ietf.org/html/rfc1766) language and culture codes) is added to the Feature's folder in **Solution Explorer**, and the file is opened in the Visual Studio **Resource Editor**.
+A Resources._LL-CC_.resx file (where  `LL` and `CC` are [Internet Engineering Task Force (IETF)-compliant](https://tools.ietf.org/html/rfc1766) language and culture codes) is added to the Feature's folder in **Solution Explorer**, and the file is opened in the Visual Studio **Resource Editor**.

-9. Using the **Resource Editor**, copy all the rows from Resources.resx, and paste them into the new Resources.LL-CC.resx file.
+9. Using the **Resource Editor**, copy all the rows from Resources.resx, and paste them into the new Resources._LL-CC_.resx file.
 (If **Copy** is not enabled on the context menu of the resource editor, use Ctrl+C to copy the rows into the clipboard.)

-10. In the Resources.LL-CC.resx file, replace the **Value** cells with translated versions of the string values.
+10. In the Resources._LL-CC_.resx file, replace the **Value** cells with translated versions of the string values.
 For URLs and other non-string resources, replace the value with a new value that is appropriate for the language and culture.

 11. Save the new file.